September 17 - 22, 2017

 provides so much more than a chance to be athletic in the beautiful scenery of Southern California.
 For many Veterans it’s a great way to find the camaraderie they miss from their time in the military and to heal some of their invisible wounds by regaining confidence and self-worth.

 This year 130 Veterans, 94 who are first-time participants, will try their hand at sports they might have considered impossible before the event.
 For Theotis D. Smith, a U.S. Marine Corps and Army Veteran, the chance to represent the Veterans and employees of the Edward Hines VA Medical Center at the clinic is the culmination of his rehabilitation journey.

 “I’m extremely happy to be given this chance,” Smith said.
 “Before working with VA Adaptive Sports, I was just at home looking at four walls and depressed.
 Now my life has become a joy.
 I want to try every program VA offers.”

 When asked what event he was most excited about, the Chicago native said he couldn’t wait to go out sailing.

 “I got to sail a few times in Chicago,” he said.
 “I have 10-inch rods running up and down my back, so when I got out on the water and looked at what God created for us – all of my pain goes away.”

 Participation is open to U.S. military service Veterans with orthopedic amputations, traumatic brain injuries, burn injuries, psychological trauma, neurological conditions, PTSD, visual impairment, spinal cord injuries and other eligible injuries incurred in the last six years.

-The VA Summer Sports Clinic helps Veterans find community and rehabilitation through friendly competition.
+The VA Summer Sports Clinic helps Veterans find community and rehabilitation through adaptive sports.

 Watch Videos from this years and previous years National Veterans Summer Sports Clinics.